pchuck/etf-leverage-simulator/README.md

-This application simulates leveraged ETF returns.
+The [etf-leverage-simulator](https://pchuck.shinyapps.io/etf-leverage-simulator) synthesizes long-term leveraged ETF returns.

 Leveraged ETF's are exchanged traded funds that use derivatives and debt to magnify the returns of an underlying index.
 Such funds